 Halloween is coming!
 Have you decided what character you’d like to dress up as this year?
 Wouldn’t it be so cool to know how to say your chosen character in Chinese?
 Let’s learn them now!
-What other Chinese words would you like to learn related to this spooky holiday ?
-Share with us @Hello_Chineasy!

 Let’s kick off with the scariest character – ghost “鬼”!